Selfie with the wifie!

 Any other advice for us?
 Weddings are serious affairs, but they are also meant to be fun!
 Don't overthink it.
 The people you hire to help you with your wedding are all professionals and have been doing this for many years - including myself.
 You will be in good hands.
 I promise.

 Bio: I graduated with a BA from the University of Wisconsin - Milwaukee in 1988 and earned a Juris Doctorate degree from Western Michigan University - Thomas M. Cooley Law School in Lansing, Michigan in 1992.
 I currently practice law in the Milwaukee area.
 In 1990 I received my matrimonial minister ordination.
 I married my beautiful wife Kelly in 1999.
 We enjoy traveling, fine dining, entertaining and physical fitness.
-I am also a professional musician and have recorded and toured nationally with my band.
+I am also a professional musician/DJ and have recorded and toured nationally.